• Skip to primary navigation

 A chocolate chip starfish lays on the sea floor in Borneo

-Chocolate chip sea stars are a common sight.
+Chocolate chip sea stars are all over the place.

 POM POM ISLAND